praveenrachamreddy/devops_automation_project/README.md

 2. **Missing environment variables**: Ensure `.env` is properly configured
 3. **Agent not appearing in UI**: Check that `root_agent` is properly exported
 4. **MCP server connection issues**: Verify Elasticsearch MCP server is running and accessible
+5. **Docker image pull timeouts**: Run the utility scripts to ensure images are available locally

 ### Solutions
 1. Use ADK web interface instead of programmatic access for better compatibility
 2. Verify all required environment variables are set
 3. Ensure only one agent is exported as `root_agent` in `agent.py`
 4. Check that the Elasticsearch MCP server is running and accessible
+5. Run the utility scripts in the `scripts/` directory to ensure Docker images are available locally

 ## Next Steps